paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 # 2020-07-07 through 2020-07-14
 ## Questions
-- at what point should I make a test suite?
+Q: at what point should I make a test suite?

+A: There are two purposes:
+   - bug track
+   - demonstrate how software is intended to be used

+   There's a tradeoff. you can find bugs faster with a test suite, but then when code isn't stable you end up breaking your tests all the time

+   Now is probably not a good time

-- how should I organize the file tree for this repo?
-  - I had main files in a separate src directory so that more than one main file won't get grabbed by a wildcard in the makefile
+Q: how should I organize the file tree for this repo?
+I had main files in a separate src directory so that more than one main file won't get grabbed by a wildcard in the makefile

+A: separating library and driver file directories as mentioned above makes sense

-- do wildcards in the makefile even make sense?
+Q: do wildcards in the makefile even make sense?
 Each file has such different dependencies.
 Does compilation go faster if I only add the -I, -L, and -l flags for the files that need those headers and libraries?

+A: you can optimize a little bit... but it's not a big amount, and the carefully-crafted makefile will require a lot of time to maintain

-- for example code, I thought it'd be good to use the existing makefile in the root directory, since the compile commands for each example are the same
-  - does this make sense?
+Q: for example code, I thought it'd be good to use the existing makefile in the root directory, since the compile commands for each example are the same. does this make sense?

+A: yes, but it can get messy if each example doesn't have the same dependencies (which is nearly always).
+Instead, consider including the install prefix and other common choices from another makefile but having separate makefiles for each example.

-  - how do I keep the makefile DRY and not rewrite the command for each example?
+Q: how do I keep the makefile DRY and not rewrite the command for each case in a single example?

+A: one option is to test the name of the target, e.g. pick a different command
+    based on the suffix of the target

+    ifeq, ifneq, subst are useful makefile commands to look into

 ## Accomplishments
 A big part of this week was doing work to refactor fhv to make it more readable